Temporally Non-Uniform Cellular Automata: Surjectivity, Reversibility and Cyclic Behavior: Surjectivity and Injectivity

-A classical CA with rule $f$ is injective (resp. surjective) if its global transition function $G_f$ is injective (resp. surjective).
-In classical finite CAs, injectivity implies surjectivity, hence bijectivity.
+A classical CA with rule $f$ is surjective if its global transition function $G_f$ is surjective.
 A surjective CA has no {\em non-reachable} (Garden-of-Eden) configurations.
-In this section, we investigate the existence of {\em non-reachable} configurations in a {\em t-NUCA} through the injectivity and surjectivity of CA $f$ and CA $g$.
+In other word, the non-existence of non-reachable configurations implies that the CA is surjective.
+We use this property to define surjectivity of a t-NUCA and investigate the existence of {\em non-reachable} configurations in a t-NUCA through the $G_f$ and $G_g$.

-\begin{defnn} A configuration of a CA is non-reachable if the CA can not reach to the configuration during its evolution from any initial configuration. \end{defnn}
+\begin{defnn} A configuration of a t-NUCA is non-reachable if the t-NUCA can not reach the configuration during its evolution from any initial configuration.
+A t-NUCA is surjective if it has no non-reachable configurations. \end{defnn}

-Figure~\ref{fig:14X243_1}(a) shows the transition diagram of a non surjective CA, where the configurations $7,~11,~13,~14$, and $15$ are {\em non-reachable} configurations.
-This is not a surjective CA. For a non-surjective CA, we always get a set of {\em non-reachable} configurations.
-In case of t-NUCA, non-surjectivity follows the same.
+The configurations 1111, 0011, 0110, 1100 and 1001 of the t-NUCA of Figure~\ref{fig:30_90_10} are {\em non-reachable}.
+Hence, the t-NUCA is non-surjective.